jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 | Small fraction of records updated in each batch      | Most records in the table updated in each batch |
 | Data received from external sources is in CDC format | Data received comprises destructive load        |
 | Send data changes to downstream application          | Find and ingest data outside of the Lakehouse   |

+- change data storage
+  - databricks records change data for UPDATE, DELETE, and MERGE in \_change\_data folder under table dir
+  - \_change\_data folder follow the retention policy of the table.
+Therefore, if you run the VACUUM command, change data feed data is also deleted

 ### Stream-stream join